30 Free Things To Do In San Antonio That Are Worth Your Time

 San Antonio Museum of Art

 If you are a Bexar County resident, you actually get FREE admission to the San Antonio Museum of Art on Tuesdays from 4 pm to 7 pm and Sundays from 10 am to 12 pm!
-This is an incredibly generous offer that the SAMA has offered to residents (generously funded by H-E-B...thank you!!) so that everyone can enjoy the world-class art.
+This is an incredibly generous offer that the SAMA has offered to residents so that everyone can enjoy one of the best art galleries in San Antonio.

-Explore its diverse collection, including ancient Mediterranean art, Asian ceramics, and contemporary works.
+Explore its diverse collection, including ancient Mediterranean artwork, Asian ceramics, and contemporary works.
 Note that non-Bexar Country residents do have to pay a regular admission fee during these free days.

 WEBSITE | 200 W Jones Ave, San Antonio, TX 78215